Starmer says ‘I get it’ after Labour’s ‘disappointing’ Runcorn defeat

 The Prime Minister said his party ‘get it’ after new MP Sarah Pochin took the seat by a historically slim margin on Friday.

-Sir Keir Starmer conceded Labour’s loss by just six votes to Reform UK in the Runcorn and Helsby by-election was “disappointing” and insisted he was determined to go “further and faster” in delivering change.
+Sir Keir Starmer conceded Labour’s loss to Reform UK in the Runcorn and Helsby by-election was “disappointing” and insisted he was determined to go “further and faster” in delivering change.

-In a message to voters, the Prime Minister said his party “get it” as new MP Sarah Pochin took the seat by a historically slim margin on Friday.
+The Prime Minister told voters his party “get it” but defended what he claimed were the Government’s “tough but right” decisions as new MP Sarah Pochin took the seat by a historically slim margin on Friday.

-The parliamentary result came as Reform also made gains against both Labour and the Conservatives across England in local votes, with Nigel Farage claiming a “big moment” was taking place in UK politics.
+The result came as Reform also made gains against both Labour and the Conservatives across England in local polls, with leader Nigel Farage claiming a “big moment” was taking place in UK politics.

-Speaking to reporters during a visit to Bedfordshire on Friday, Sir Keir said: “What I want to say is, my response is we get it.
+Speaking to reporters during a visit to Bedfordshire on Friday following the result, Sir Keir said: “What I want to say is, my response is we get it.

 “We were elected in last year to bring about change.”